samhattangady/nimbus2018/README.md

 minesweeper board.
 3. `cd` into `path/to/nimbus2018`
 4. Run the command `python3 solve.py`
 5. Watch in awe.
 Cross your fingers and hope you got a solvable board.
+[In case you are facing an error, you might have to replace the images directory yourself.]
 6. Think up a creative name for your high score.
 7. Exercise your bragging rights in a resposible manner.

 ## Notes

 Nimbus2018 uses `pyautogui` for reading the screen, and controlling the mouse.

+The bot only works on fresh boards.
+Partially solved boards may not work as intended

 PIL is used for recognising the values on screen.